 - The Financial Assurance Form

 - Official Test of English as a Foreign Language (TOEFL).
-A minimum score of 500 is required for admission
+A minimum score of 45 is required for admission.
+Sign up for and take the TOEFL (click here).

 - Official English translations of secondary and post-seconday Certificate and Degree Verification.